romanpauk/dingo/docs/getting-started.md

 ## What To Read Next

-- [Core Concepts](core-concepts.md) if you want to understand how registration policies interact.
+- [Core Concepts](core-concepts.md) for understanding how registration policies interact.
-- [Advanced Topics](advanced-topics.md) if you need indexed lookup, nesting, or custom traits.
+- [Advanced Topics](advanced-topics.md) for indexed lookup, nesting, or custom traits.
-- [Examples](examples.md) if you prefer learning from runnable programs.
+- [Examples](examples.md) for learning from runnable programs.